Yrahcaz7/The-Septenary-Forest/docs/achievements.md

 - `doneTooltip`: **optional, deprecated**.
 Appears when the achievement is hovered over and completed, overrides the basic tooltip.
 This can display what the player achieved (the goal), and the rewards, if any.
 It can also be a function that returns updating text.
 Can use basic HTML.

-Disable achievement popups by adding `achievementsPopups: false` to the layer.

-Additional features:
+Popup features:

-- `popupTitle`: **optional**.
+> - `popupTitle` (additional feature): **optional**.
 The title of the popup generated when the achievement is gotten.
 If not present, the popup's title is "Achievement Unlocked!"
+>

-- `popupColor`: **optional**.
+> - `popupColor` (additional feature): **optional**.
 The color of the popup generated when the achievement is gotten.
 If not present, the popup's color is the layer's color.

+You can disable achievement popups by adding `achievementsPopups: false` to the layer.